Presales finance

 Finance secured against distribution agreements in specific territories, where repayment is linked to contracted sales once delivery conditions are met.

+Based in Antwerp, Belgium.
 Focused on international commercial film finance.

 The investor problem